 - where circumstances causing the alienation of mutual affection exist (so-called "loss of affection");

-- where the parties have lived separately for over two years because of incompatibility;
+- where the spouses have lived separately for over two (2) years because of incompatibility;

-- where one party has committed bigamy or has cohabited with a third party;
+- where a spouse has committed bigamy or has cohabited with a third party;

-- where one party is guilty of domestic violence or has maltreated the other party;
+- where a spouse is has committed acts of domestic violence or has otherwise maltreated his/her spouse;

-- where one party has a long-term gambling or drug addiction;
+- where a spouse has a long-term gambling or drug addiction;

 Is a Chinese divorce valid internationally?

 Generally speaking, yes.
-A divorce done in China is usually valid in other countries as well.
+A divorce done in China is usually valid in other countries as well (includuding Europe and North America).
 Each country has its own rules for "transferring" a judgement from one country to another.
 Having a divorce judgement made legally valid in your home country is normally fairly straightforward, but the exact process varies from one country to the next.